-And because top management always leads by example, Andrea Eck has been on the BLG Board of Management since 2017.
-Since 2020, there have been two more women on the Board of Management, Ulrike Riedel and Christine Hein.
+And because top management always leads by example, there are of course two women on the Board of Management, Ulrike Riedel and Christine Hein.
 As a result, BLG AG moved up into the top group of listed companies in Germany in terms of the proportion of women in executive and supervisory board positions.

 In 2017, BLG set itself the goal of increasing the proportion of women in management positions.
 The goal was to achieve a quota of 20 percent by 2020, and this target has been reached.

 However, support is also provided to those who can only complete their vocational training part-time due to having one or more children.
 Our part-time vocational training model is aimed specifically at mothers.
 Particularly important for part-time trainees: We take on 75% of our trainees!

 "I successfully qualified from my part-time apprenticeship and was taken on.
 Now I work at the auto terminal in a job that I love.
 I would recommend the part-time program to any woman or mother."